yusinto/react-site-nav/README.md

 ```

 By not specifying width and height, SiteNav assumes you just want to render the root item
-without a ContenGroup.
+without a ContentGroup.
 Of course you can have a linked root item plus a ContentGroup.
 You need to specify either
 a width or a height so SiteNav knows you want to render a ContentGroup.

 ```jsx